lwaschuk/GPACalc/README.md

 already completed three assignments, scoring 90% on an assignment worth 20% of the course, 91% on an assignment worth 15% of the course, and 80% on an assignment worth 45% of the course.

-The program will calculate your current grade based on the completed assignments and tell you what grade you need to receive on the remaining assignments in order to achieve an A, A-, or B+ grade.
+GPACalculator will calculate your current grade based on the completed assignments and tell you what grade you need to receive on the remaining assignments in order to achieve an A, A-, or B+ grade.

-## Building and Running
+## Building and Running with Gradle

-To build and run GradeCalc, you need to have Gradle installed.
+To build and run GPACalculator, you need to have Gradle installed.
 Simply run the following command in your terminal:

 ```bash
 ./gradlew run --args='90 85 80 90 20 91 15 80 45'